xterminal86/sw3d/docs/index.md

 Also, it's obvious that you can't show and explain everything in one YouTube video, for example, so authors end up concentrating on one subject while completely leaving out something else, which could be exactly the thing you're trying to understand right now.
 And so you quickly find yourself all over the Internet, searching and aggregating bits of information from different sources, trying to make sense of all that at the same time.

-In this series of articles I'll try to describe as much "low-level" stuff as possible by going slowly from simple to complicated and with as much detail as possible.
+In this series of articles I'm going to learn the topic myself and implement stuff as I go, hopefully with some ups and downs along the way, so you can see what problems one may encounter and how to deal with them.
+Although probably there won't be that many of those cases, apart from the first few chapters.
+Hopefully this will also show how small things evolve and slowly complicate themselves.

 We'll be using SDL2 to draw graphics because it's the most "low level" as you can get in a sense that we only can draw pixels to the screen with specified color and that's it.
-This will also showcase how all 3D stuff gets build from ground up and what unobvious problems mght arise in the process.
-I'll also be using C++ because all of the learning materials used it, but I guess you can port everything to PyGame or something without much effort.
+This will also showcase how all 3D stuff gets build from ground up and what unobvious problems might arise in the process.
+I'll also be using C++ because all of the learning materials used it, but I guess you can port everything to PyGame or whatever without much effort if you want to use something else.
 I'd say whatever graphics library / framework you have that allows you to paint pixels on the screen will do.
+It might be not a good idea performancewise, but we all know the famous quote from Donald Knuth, right?

 Codebase is extensively commented, so you can check it out as well.